 Students approved for graduation will graduate under the name specified on Repository of Student Information (ROSI).
 This name appears on all marks reports provided to students on various occasions throughout each academic year.
 The student may request a change or correction of name through her or his college registrar on a form prescribed for that purpose, which must be accompanied by supporting documentation.
-Such requests must be made a minimum of six weeks prior to the date of the convocation ceremony.
+Such requests must be made by March 15 for Spring convocation ceremonies and September 15 for Fall convocation ceremonies13.
+Colleges may set earlier deadlines.